jgdigitaljedi/portAndBlog/README.md

 ## CURRENT FOCUS TODO

+- use CDN for blog pictures so static/images doesn't get super huge over time
-- style blog posts; my repeasting background and gradient is terrible, but is a placeholder until I think of something
+- style blog posts; my repeating background and gradient is terrible, but is a placeholder until I think of something
-- add breadcrumbs to blog sections/add subnav like I did in homeControl repo
+- add breadcrumbs or something to blog so you can nav back to blog list or index more easily
 - figure out postcss/autoprefixer

 ## OVERALL TODO